Dan Donegan

 Daniel Joseph Donegan (born August 1, 1968) is an American musician who is the guitarist and one of the founding members of heavy metal band Disturbed.

 Donegan began playing guitar as a teenager and eventually formed a band called Vandal, which was a 1980s-style glam metal band.
 He also played with some of the members of Vandal in another band that was called Loudmouth, and has pursued a side project band, Fight or Flight, in collaboration with Disturbed band member Mike Wengren.

 Donegan was added to the guitar show Chop Shops list of "Top 100 Most Complete Guitar Players of All Time" at number 76.
+Some journalists consider him to be among the best nu metal guitarists of all time.

 Personal life

 Donegan had very long hair during the early days of Brawl and Disturbed.
 According to Disturbed's DVD titled M.O.L., Donegan got a job with his father doing construction work.
 He was required to cut his hair for the job; instead, Donegan opted to wear a wig to fool his dad and keep his long hair.
 It worked, and his dad eventually let him keep his long hair.
 He married Nicole Sardo in 2002.
 They divorced in 2020.
 Together, they have a daughter and son.